fengjixuchui/Simple-Kernel/README.md

 # Simple-Kernel
-A minimal, crossplatform development environment for building bare-metal x86-64 programs, designed for use with https://github.com/KNNSpeed/Simple-UEFI-Bootloader.
-This system builds native exectuables for the builder's platform that can be loaded by the bootloader.
+A minimal, crossplatform development environment for building bare-metal x86-64 programs.
+It is primarily designed for use with https://github.com/KNNSpeed/Simple-UEFI-Bootloader.

+This build system compiles native executables for the builder's platform (Windows, Mac, or Linux) that can be loaded by the bootloader.
 A sample kernel containing a software renderer, text output, and multi-GPU graphical support is included in the repository.

 See "Issues" for my to-do list for the sample kernel.